-One of the central conflicts of A Raisin in the Sun was loosely based on an event from Lorraine Hansberry's own childhood.
-In 1938, her family bought a house in a white neighborhood, in violation of a restrictive covenant – which was legal at the time – prohibiting a black buyer from purchasing the house.
+One of the central conflicts of A Raisin in the Sun was loosely based on an event from Hansberry’s own childhood.
+In 1938, her family bought a house in a White neighborhood, in violation of a restrictive covenant—which was legal at the time—prohibiting a Black buyer from purchasing the house.
 The fight that ensued, against both the legal system and the hostile neighbors, deeply affected young Hansberry.
 Twenty years later, she channeled her memories of the struggle into one of the greatest plays of the 20th century.

 A Raisin in the Sun debuted on Broadway in 1959, but not without a struggle.
-The plays almost all-black cast made it a risky investment in pre-Civil Rights America, and it took more than a year for producers to raise enough money to begin.
+The play’s nearly all-Black cast made it a risky investment in segregated America, and it took more than a year for producers to raise enough money to begin.
 Even as the curtain rose on opening night, Hansberry was pessimistic, expecting bad reviews.
-But her powerful writing shone through, and the play was named the best play of the year by the New York Drama Critics' Circle, was nominated for four Tony Awards, and became a classic of American theater.
+But her powerful writing shone through, and the play was named the best play of the year by the New York Drama Critics’ Circle, was nominated for four Tony Awards, and became a classic of American theater.

 Two years later, around the end of the play’s hugely successful Broadway run, the original cast starred in a movie version.
 It too was successful, with Golden Globe nominations for Sidney Poitier and Claudia McNeil.